1Othello/godot-speech-to-subtitles/README.md

 1. TextPath (String) (REQUIRED)
    - The path to the text file which is in subrip format.
 (Example: "res://my_long_speech.txt")
+   - This can also be the text file in string format.

 2. Label (Label or RichTextLabel) (REQUIRED)
    - A node representing a Label or RichTextLabel.
 (For displaying the subtitles.)